bitwalker/keys.js/README.md

 # Keys.js

+For a quick look at the kind of solution that Keys.js is intended to provide, check out the [demo application](http://bitwalker.github.io/keys.js/examples/mail.html).

 This project spawned out of a Chrome extension I was working on where I kept handling more and more key combinations for shortcut actions, until it eventually became an unmaintainable rats nest.
 Obviously I needed a solution, and Keys.js was born.

 ## Status